 With seemingly endless wedding venue options to choose from, it’s hard to narrow down your choices and select a spot that aligns with your budget, location, and style criteria.
-Lucky for you, we did the research and legwork, scouring the country (and the Internet!) to compile a master list of wedding destinations that are our go-to recs, year after year.
-From mountain locales with panoramic views and rustic-glam summer camps — so hip for 2017, mark our word — to chic landmarks in your all-time favorite cities, we’ve got a wedding venue for you, your groom, and your style.
+Lucky for you, we did the research and legwork, scouring the country (and the Internet) to compile a master list of wedding destinations that are our go-to recs, year after year.
+From mountain locales with panoramic views and rustic-glam summer camps to chic landmarks in your all-time favorite cities, we’ve got a wedding venue for you, your partner, and your style.

 Buy out this charming 30-room escape for great sights and even better service.
-Photo ops are endless in the Shakespeare Garden, where you’ll exchange vows, as well as inside the resort’s all-white spa; The Mayflower Grace
+Photo ops are endless in the Shakespeare Garden, where you’ll exchange vows, as well as inside the resort’s all-white spa.

 The Barn at Flanagan Farm in Buxton, Maine

-Take a 20-minute drive outside Portland to this meticulously restored 19th-century barn, which is open year-round.
-There’s also a cozy farmhouse perfect for unwinding with your wedding party pre- and post-nuptials; The Barn at Flanagan Farm
+Take a 20-minute drive outside of Portland to this meticulously restored 19th-century barn, which is open year-round.
+There’s also a cozy farmhouse perfect for unwinding with your wedding party pre- and post-nuptials.

 Boston Public Library in Boston, Massachusetts

 Charm guests with dinner in book-lined Bates Hall, then head to the Abbey Room for a dance sesh overlooking the courtyard.
-Bonus: The caterer will ensure you eat too, thanks to goodie bags filled with fresh entrées, mini desserts, and bubbly for two; Boston Public Library
+Bonus: The caterer will ensure you eat, too, thanks to goodie bags filled with fresh entrées, mini desserts, and bubbly for two.

 Chatham Bars Inn in Chatham, Massachusetts

 Tie the knot on the private beach before moving to a sailcloth tent or one of the oceanfront dining rooms for a lobster dinner and dancing.
-Then you’re just steps from the bars on Main Street if you want to continue the party; Chatham Bars Inn
+Then you’re just steps from the bars on Main Street if you want to continue the party.

 Bonnet Island Estate in Manahawkin, New Jersey

 Want your own private island?
-You can have that, as well as an open-air chapel and a rustic ballroom (that looks like the inside of a ship!) overlooking Manahawkin Bay; Bonnet Island Estate
+You can have that, as well as an open-air chapel and a rustic ballroom (that looks like the inside of a ship) overlooking Manahawkin Bay.

 Oheka Castle in Huntington, New York

-You may recognize it from T. Swift’s “Blank Space” video, but this mega mansion has even more to offer, like 23 acres of privacy; Oheka Castle
+You may recognize it from T. Swift’s “Blank Space” video, but this mega mansion has even more to offer, like 23 acres of privacy.

 Gramercy Park Hotel in New York, New York

 If you’re dreaming of a garden oasis in the city, look no further than this 18th-floor terrace.
-It comes with a customizable Danny Meyer menu and a retractable roof; Gramercy Park Hotel
+It comes with a customizable Danny Meyer menu and a retractable roof.

 Rainbow Room in New York, New York

 Take over the 65th floor of famed Rockefeller Center.
-You’ll be hard-pressed to find another spot with such epic views—or a rotating dance floor; Rainbow Room
+You’ll be hard-pressed to find another spot with such epic views—or a rotating dance floor.

 Blue Hill at Stone Barns in Pocantico Hills, New York

-Head to this upscale farm an hour’s drive outside NYC for the freshest fare, impeccable service, and a bucolic backdrop; Blue Hill at Stone Barns
+Head to this upscale farm an hour’s drive outside of NYC for the freshest fare, impeccable service, and a bucolic backdrop.

 Philadelphia Museum of Art in Philadelphia, Pennsylvania

 This top-notch destination is finally hosting weddings.
-Choose from the sculpture garden, art-deco Perelman Building, or Rodin Museum, where you can wed in front of The Thinker; Philadelphia Museum of Art
+Choose from the sculpture garden, art-deco Perelman Building, or Rodin Museum, where you can wed in front of The Thinker.

 Castle Hill Inn in Newport, Rhode Island

-Brides rave about the nightly campfire at this nautical landmark, saying it’s the spot for a nightcap by Narragansett Bay; Castle Hill Inn
+Brides rave about the nightly campfire at this nautical landmark, saying it’s the spot for a nightcap by Narragansett Bay.

 The Hay-Adams in Washington, D.C

-Give your guests the ultimate District experience at the Top of the Hay, where they can sip champs and snap #selfies with the White House; The Hay-Adams
+Give your guests the ultimate District experience at the Top of the Hay, where they can sip champs and snap #selfies with the White House.

 Pérez Art Museum Miami in Miami, Florida

 If you want something unexpected, this is it.
-Think hanging gardens, views of Biscayne Bay and the city’s skyline, and a modern open-air portico; Pérez Art Museum Miami
+Think hanging gardens, views of Biscayne Bay and the city’s skyline, and a modern open-air portico.

 The Breakers Palm Beach in Palm Beach, Florida

-Everyone raves about the Gatsby-esque ballrooms (they are stunning!), but it’s the resort’s attentive staff—from the pastry chef to the knowledgeable valet—that brides can’t stop gushing about; The Breakers Palm Beach
+Everyone raves about the Gatsby-esque ballrooms (they are stunning), but it’s the resort’s attentive staff—from the pastry chef to the knowledgeable valet—that brides can’t stop gushing about.

 The Biltmore Ballrooms in Atlanta, Georgia

-In the heart of Midtown, you’ll find this historic landmark, which features an ivy-lined garden and two gilded ballrooms that are over-the-top in the best way possible; The Biltmore Ballrooms
+In the heart of Midtown, you’ll find this historic landmark, which features an ivy-lined garden and two gilded ballrooms that are over-the-top in the best way possible.

 The Cloister at Sea Island in Sea Island, Georgia

-Choose between a quaint chapel and oak-filled gardens for the vows, then head over to the lawn for an oceanfront reception; The Cloister at Sea Island
+Choose between a quaint chapel and oak-filled gardens for the vows, then head over to the lawn for an oceanfront reception.

 Fearrington Village in Pittsboro, North Carolina

-Even if cows (with cowbells!) aren’t your thing, you’ll fall for the grazing pastures and barn at this onetime dairy farm turned Relais & Chateaux property; Fearrington Village
+Even if cows (with cowbells) aren’t your thing, you’ll fall for the grazing pastures and barn at this onetime dairy farm turned Relais & Chateaux property.

 Southwind Hills in Goldsby, Oklahoma

-With a honeymoon cottage and chandelier-filled barn on 130 acres, this all-inclusive venue has it all, including its own photo booth; Southwind Hills
+With a honeymoon cottage and chandelier-filled barn on 130 acres, this all-inclusive venue has it all, including its own photo booth.

 Cannon Green in Charleston, South Carolina

 At this downtown restaurant, the staff creates an original menu for every couple.
-But no matter how you customize, don’t skip the rosé sangria; Cannon Green
+But no matter how you customize, don’t skip the rosé sangria.

 RT Lodge in Maryville, Tennessee

-Tell your squad to pack for a full weekend because this Smoky Mountain escape has everything you need for a fancy summer-camp experience; RT Lodge
+Tell your squad to pack for a full weekend because this Smoky Mountain escape has everything you need for a fancy summer-camp experience.

 Rosewood Mansion on Turtle Creek in Dallas, Texas

 The service at this historic mansion deserves nothing short of five stars.
-Brides rave that the staff does its research on you; they even know your cocktail of choice and have it readily available; Rosewood Mansion
+Brides rave that the staff does its research on you—they even know your cocktail of choice and have it readily available.

 Hotel Emma in San Antonio, Texas

-This new boutique hotel is the talk of the town—and for good reason.
-Brides love the look of the restored 19th-century brewery almost as much as its entertaining chef; Hotel Emma
+This chic hotel is the talk of the town—and for good reason.
+Brides love the look of the restored 19th-century brewery almost as much as its entertaining chef.

 Pippin Hill Farm & Vineyards in North Garden, Virginia

-This beauty is a standout in wine country, thanks to its rustic-meets-chic barn, mountain views, and getting-ready suites for the bride and groom; Pippin Hill Farm & Vineyards
+This beauty is a standout in wine country, thanks to its rustic-meets-chic barn, mountain views, and getting-ready suites for the to-be-weds.

 Chicago Athletic Association Hotel in Chicago, Illinois

-This Mag Mile hot spot is perfect for the couple who wants to explore Millennium Park before partying in a 19th-century ballroom; Chicago Athletic Association Hotel
+This Mag Mile hot spot is perfect for the couple who wants to explore Millennium Park before partying in a 19th-century ballroom.

 Chicago Cultural Center in Chicago, Illinois

-No additional decor is necessary at this Windy City landmark, thanks to a 41-foot glass dome and mother-of-pearl mosaics and the world's largest Tiffany glass domed ceiling.
+No additional décor is necessary at this Windy City landmark, thanks to mother-of-pearl mosaics and the world's largest Tiffany glass domed ceiling.

 The Langham, Chicago in Chicago, Illinois

-This modern hotel executes the ballroom wedding to perfection and adds perks like personalized robes in the honeymoon suite; The Langham, Chicago
+This modern hotel executes the ballroom wedding to perfection and adds perks like personalized robes in the honeymoon suite.

 Zingerman’s Cornman Farms in Dexter, Michigan

-It’s all about the food on this 42-acre working farm.
-From the famous mac and cheese to pulled pork that spent 14 hours smoking, the true farm-to-table fare is sure to win over the crowd; Zingerman’s Cornman Farms
+It’s all about the food on this 27-acre working farm.
+From the famous mac and cheese to pulled pork that spent 14 hours smoking, the true farm-to-table fare is sure to win over the crowd.

 Grand Hotel in Mackinac Island, Michigan

-This resort is known for its front porch, which spans the length of nearly two football fields and overlooks Lake Huron; Grand Hotel
+This resort is known for its front porch, which spans the length of nearly two football fields and overlooks Lake Huron.

 Planterra Conservatory in West Bloomfield, Michigan

-At this palm-filled oasis, the star staff will happily tackle your entire to-do list, handling everything from custom cocktails to upgraded rentals; Planterra Conservatory
+At this palm-filled oasis, the star staff will happily tackle your entire to-do list, handling everything from custom cocktails to upgraded rentals.

 Aria in Minneapolis, Minnesota

-With a flexible open floor plan and four VIP lounges (hello, after-party!), this theater is ready for an A-list celebration; Aria
+With a flexible open floor plan and four VIP lounges (hello, after-party), this theater is ready for an A-list celebration.

 Milwaukee Art Museum in Milwaukee, Wisconsin

-Book the Quadracci Pavilion, designed by architect Santiago Calatrava, for a setting that looks as cool on the inside as it does out; Milwaukee Art Museum
+Book the Quadracci Pavilion, designed by architect Santiago Calatrava, for a setting that looks as cool on the inside as it does out.

 Big Cedar Lodge in Ridgedale, Missouri